google/WebFundamentals/src/content/en/fundamentals/performance/rendering/optimize-javascript-execution.md

 It shows the intermediate state of JavaScript code when Chrome’s JavaScript engine, V8, is optimizing it.

-With all that said, however, there are some things you can definitely do to help your apps execute JavaScript well.
+With that said, there are some things you can definitely do to help your apps execute JavaScript well.

 ### TL;DR {: .hide-from-toc }